dataobservatory-eu/music/content/post/2021-06-08-introducing-dominika-semanakova/index.md

 authors = ["dominika_semanakova"]

-tags = ["Open data", "Listen Local", "trustworthy AI", "culture policy",  "musicology", "Slovakia"]
+tags = ["Open data", "Listen Local", "trustworthy AI", "Cultural policy",  "Musicology", "Slovakia", "Contributors"]

 summary = "The idea behind Listen Local is simple: we want machine learning Algorithms of Spotify, YouTube, or other services to learn more about Slovak music.
 In order to make machines learn about Slovak music, we have to make machine-readable tables of Slovak music for AI learners"

-projects = ["eu-datathon_2021", "Listen Local"]
+projects = ["Listen Local"]

 # Featured image
 [image]